-The purpose of The BAD Toolkit Company is not to achieve a financial profit.
+The purpose of The BAD Toolkit Ltd is not to achieve a financial profit.
 The driver for the toolkit is to ensure that everyone, regardless of their position or organisation, has the ability to see how others have adapted and adopt Agile methodologies in order to solve similar unique problems.

-Both the tool authors and contributors, as well as the people involved in the operation of the BAD.Tools site receive no income from The BAD Toolkit Company, and we are proud that the BAD Toolkit is driven by the Agile spirit of collaboration by of bringing people together to solve problems and move the industry forward.
+Both the tool authors and contributors, as well as the people involved in the operation of the BAD.Tools site receive no income from The BAD Toolkit Ltd, and we are proud that the BAD Toolkit is driven by the Agile spirit of collaboration by of bringing people together to solve problems and move the industry forward.

-Even though The BAD Toolkit promotes open source and shared knowledge, it does not mean that we do not take ownership and IP seriously.
+Even though The BAD Toolkit promotes shared knowledge, it does not mean that we do not take ownership and IP seriously.
 We believe that everyone involved in defining a tool should be given credit.
 Whether its the authors who created the foundations of the technique or the practitioners who have adapted it to solve a specific challenge.

 The Toolkit eco-system is built around crediting everyone who has shaped the tool.
 Our approach is that any person or company may contribute and will be attributed as sponsor / author.
 All contributions are reviewed by a board of experienced delivery experts to ensure that quality is maintained.

 From a practical aspect, both the website and the repo have prominent links to our guidelines on crediting sources to help our contributors.
 There is also the ability for anyone to report any violations of this attribution.